 It would be unrealistic and difficult to say these negative events are opportunities for growth, but level two of this theory challenges us to approach them that way.

-We have all seen or heard about people who have accomplished amazing feats in terrible circumstances (for example, I just finished the book A Long Walk to Water about the war in Sudan and highly recommend it).
-Anyhow, on the opposite end, we have also all met people who think life is out to get them.
+We have all seen or heard about people who have accomplished amazing feats in terrible circumstances.
+(For example, I just finished the book A Long Walk to Water about the war in Sudan and highly recommend it.)
+On the opposite end, we have also all met people who think life is out to get them.

-According to Dabrowski, during events such as these, a path splits between frantic narcissism resulting from revealed vulnerability or deep compassion for humanity derived from intense pain.
-What the theory suggests is we all get to make our own meaning, and we all get to choose which direction to move in.
+According to Dabrowski, during events such as those listed above, a path splits between frantic narcissism (resulting from revealed vulnerability) or deep compassion for humanity (derived from intense pain and reflection).
+What the theory suggests is we all make our own meaning, and we all choose which direction to move in.

 Since life is going to keep throwing painful events at everyone, Dabrowski simply suggests we learn to choose between increased self-focus or recognition of universal experiences.

-Some phases in life are more primed for the above task than others by their very nature.
+Some phases in life are more primed for the task of self-development than others by their very nature.